-As this Court has already noted, the MMA does not legalize the possession, manufacture distribution, or use of marijuana.
-People v King, Mich App, slip op at 2-3; NW2c (2011) (Docket No. 294682, issued February 3, 2011); see also People v Redden , 290 Mich App, slip op at 2; NW2d (2010) (Docket Nos.
-295809; 295810, issued September
+As this Court has already noted, the MMA does not legalize the possession, manufacture, distribution, or use of marijuana.
+People v King, 291 Mich App 503, 507-509; 804 NW2d 911 (2011); see also People v Redden, 290 Mich App 65, 92-93; 799 NW2d 184 (2010) (opinion by O'CONNELL, P.J.) (noting that the MMA did not repeal "any drug laws" contained in the Public

-3 See People v Anderson, unpublished order of the Court of Appeals, entered October 21, 2010 (Docket No. 300641).
+&lt;sup>3 People v Anderson, unpublished order of the Court of Appeals, entered October 21, 2010 (Docket No. 300641).

-14, 2010) (opinion by O'CONNELL) (noting that the MMA did not repeal "any drug laws" contained under the Public Health Code and that, as such, persons using marijuana are still "violating the Public Health Code."); MCL 333.26422(c) (recognizing that federal law still prohibits the use of marijuana).
+Health Code and that, as such, persons using marijuana are still "violating the Public Health Code"); MCL 333.26422(c) (recognizing that federal law still prohibits the use of marijuana).
 Instead, it prescribes a very limited set of circumstances under which certain persons involved in the use of marijuana for the treatment of serious or debilitating medical conditions may avoid prosecution under state law.
-See MCL 333.26422(b) (providing that the practical effect of the law is to protect "from arrest the vast majority of seriously ill people who have a medical need to use marihuana.").
+See MCL 333.26422(b) (providing that the practical effect of the law is to protect "from arrest the vast majority of seriously ill people who have a medical need to use marihuana").
 Stated another way, although admitting that he or she has committed a criminal offense involving marijuana, a defendant may nevertheless establish the elements of the defense provided under the MMA and avoid criminal liability.
-See People v Dupree, 284 Mich App 89, 99-100; 771 NW2d 470 (2009) (opinion by M. J. KELLY) (noting that an affirmative defense is one where the defendant admits the commission of a crime, but seeks to justify, mitigate or excuse the crime).
+See People v Dupree, 284 Mich App 89, 99-100; 771 NW2d 470 (2009) (opinion by M. J. KELLY, J.). (noting that an affirmative defense is one by which the defendant admits the commission of a crime, but seeks to justify, mitigate, or excuse the crime).